How to Stop Feeling Insecure

 It doesn’t help that we live in the age of social media where many people only post things that are flattering or cast them in the best light.
 Facebook and Instagram can solidify our insecurities and validate fears that we are not good enough.
 You can combat this by spending less time on social media sites and also by only following friends and people whom you admire or with whom you share similar values.

 Instead of comparing yourself to others, try comparing yourself to yourself.
 That is to say, if you are trying to be a better person, you have to compare yourself right now to a past version of you.
 It is always possible to be better, not because you’re worse than anyone else but because you are not yet all that you can become.

 Everyone has heard the saying ‘That which doesn’t kill you makes you stronger.”
 So what does it mean exactly?
 It means that when we face tough situations or conquer our challenges, we learn things and become better people for it.
 Overcoming struggles makes us better equipped to face future struggles, so why not give yourself some practice.

-Stepping out of your comfort zone on purpose can help you practice for the times when you are feeling insecure about a situation.
+Stepping out of your comfort zone on purpose can help you practice for the times when you are being insecure about a situation.
 If you voluntarily do one new, uncomfortable or challenging thing each day, then you desensitize yourself to future situations that may be uncomfortable and scary but are necessary to achieving your goals or obtaining something that you want.

 What are some examples of ways to get out of your comfort zone and challenge yourself?
 You could introduce yourself to someone you don’t know at work, or volunteer to read aloud in class.
-If you are feeling insecure about dating, you could challenge yourself to join a dating site and go on one new date a week.
+If you are insecure about dating, you could challenge yourself to join a dating site and go on one new date a week.

 Everyone will have different situations that make them feel uncomfortable or vulnerable, depending on what they are feeling insecure about or having trouble with.
 The key is to practice walking through difficult situations on your own when there is no pressure and nothing to lose so that you will be successful when it really counts.